freeformz/pajamas/README.md

 1. `git commit -am "includes migration"`
 1. `git push heroku master`

+Pushing this repo to a heroku application will produce 2 binaries in `/bin`: `pajamas` and `mirgate`.

+Using `heroku run migrate <args>` then allows you to process any otherwise recorded migrations.

 FWIW: I consider this a workaround looking for a better, longer term solution.

 [migrate]: https://github.com/mattes/migrate